 Hola VPN's goal is to make the Internet faster, more open, and cheaper to operate.
 Hola VPN is a collaborative (P2P) internet -- Hola VPN works by sharing the idle resources of its users for the benefit of all.
 Hola VPN provides several products based on this resource sharing technology:

 Hola VPN is the first community powered (Peer-to-Peer) VPN, where users help other users make the web world-wide again.
 This means that Hola VPN routes your traffic through other peers (nodes) in the Hola VPN network, as opposed to routing through power-hungry costly servers.
 This allows Hola VPN to provide you with a superior VPN service with minimal underlying costs.
 Using real peers to route your traffic rather than proxy servers means that Hola VPN is harder to detect and block.
 Currently, Hola VPN runs in a hybrid mode - combining traditional VPN architecture and peer-to-peer technology.
 Chrome browser extension and Opera browser add-on operate as a standard VPN service, and are not part of the Hola VPN peer-to-peer network

-Hola VPN is free for private (non-commercial) use on PCs and Macs, and requires a subscription on iOS.
+Hola VPN is free for private (non-commercial) use on PC, Mac and Android, and requires a subscription on iOS.

 For commercial use of proxies all over the world we recommend Luminati service.
 The Hola VPN peer-to-peer architecture makes Hola VPN free.
 However, some users may prefer not to contribute their idle resources to the Hola VPN network, and thus can join the Hola VPN PLUS service, which lets you use Hola VPN without your idle resources being used in return

 About Hola VPN PLUS subscription:

 Your use of Hola Free VPN Proxy is free of charge in exchange for safely using some of your device's resources (WiFi and very limited cellular data), and only when you are not using your device.
 You may turn this off by joining Hola VPN PLUS service.
 Please see our TOS for further information.

 Our vision at Hola VPN is to make the web world wide again, by allowing users to browse the freely -- no censorship, no geographical restrictions, no blocking.